LargeFace/ScpiNet/README.md

   corresponds to the request.
 Some devices ignore this and return zero *Tag* in the response.
 In order to work around this problem, the `UsbScpiConnection` class provides a property `TagCheckEnabled` which is `true` by default.
   If you receive tag mismatch errors, you can try to set this property to `false`.
-- Some devices are sensitive to the size of reading buffer, even though this should not affect the communication.
-  If I passed too large buffer to these devices, the request simply timed out.
-Therefore, the `IScpiConnection` interface contains a property called `DefaultBufferSize` which allows to fine tune the buffer size.
-The default value is only 128 bytes, which is safely small.
-You can increase it in your device driver/application if you want to read larger responses in a single step.

 # Support and contributions